telecta/attributes_for/README.md

 ## Sample Application

-Sample applciaiton using `attributes_for` can be found [here](https://github.com/blacktangent/attributes_for).
+Sample application using `attributes_for` can be found [here](https://github.com/blacktangent/attributes_for).

 ## Usage